Bolani: Baked dough method

-Some argue that baked Bolani is not traditional due to its thick nature and meat stuffed variations.
-Regardless, it remains as one of the most popular methods of preparing Bolani in America.
+Some argue that baked bolani is not traditional due to its thick nature and meat-stuffed variations.
+Regardless, it remains as one of the most popular methods of preparing bolani in America.

+Fried dough method

+Bolani dough can also be fried.
+Using this method, the dough is made from a mixture of flour, salt, vegetable oil, and water.
+After the dough is flattened, fillings are added, then the dough is folded to cover the fillings, and the food is fried on a pan.